Nuffield is a unique learning experience.

-A Nuffield Farming Scholarship is one of New Zealand’s most valued and prestigious awards in the primary industry sector and part of a global agri-food network promoting global vision, leadership and innovation.
+A Nuffield Farming Scholarship is one of the most valued and prestigious awards in New Zealand’s primary sector.
+It is part of a global food and fibre network promoting global vision, leadership and innovation.

-The 12-month programme allows participants to spend time away from the business and travel to observe, immerse, reflect and learn about global agricultural practices and the contexts they are operating in.
-The experience helps scholars gain new insights and ideas to bring back to New Zealand to share, implement and influence positively, decisions that affect the agri-food sector and our rural communities.
+Nuffield Scholars gain new insights and ideas to bring back to New Zealand to share, implement and influence positively decisions that affect the Food and Fibre Sector and our rural communities.